antronerds/r2-training-courses/docs/Molecular_Oncology_CRC.md

 * We can add an extra layer of information by coloring the dots of the violin plot.
 Scroll down to the Adjustable settings menu and set _Color mode_ to **Color by a Track** and _Color track_ to **MS_Orientation (5cat)**, and submit.

 To find out if our gene of interest associates strongly with any annotation that is already available for the current dataset, R2 also offers a tool: CliniSnitch.
 CliniSnitch performs a context-dependent statistical test on each track to identify significant associations with the gene’s expression (i.e. different types of tests based on whether a track is numerical or categorical).
 * On the right hand side of the page, you find several followup links in light grey boxes with dark grey headers.
 In one of them you can find CliniSnitch.
-Click on the **CliniSnitch MLH1** link to find show a significant association with MLH1 expression.
+Click on the **CliniSnitch MLH1** link to find out which available track shows the strongest association with MLH1 expression.
 * Click on the magnifying glass icon in front of the track with the lowest p value to find out which subgroup it is that we are looking for.

 <!--